xiangmingcai/UMOT/README.md

 Note: UMOT is complete static, meaning everything you do with UMOT is 100% local.
 No data will be sent out, and we do not store any user information.

-📝If you find it helpful, please remember to cite us in your work.
+📝If you find it helpful, please remember to give us a star⭐ and cite us in your work.

 <br>